 Graduate Certificate in Aviation

 The Graduate Certificate in Aviation (Asian), an Aviation Management program, is specifically created to focus on the aviation industry in Asia.
-It consists of 7 Core courses and at least 1 Elective course, to be conducted face-to-face classroom in Asian countries, or online synchronous.
+It consists of 7 Core courses and at least 1 Elective course, to be conducted face-to-face in a classroom in Asian countries, or online synchronous.

 Airport, airline, air navigation service provider, aircraft management, banking & finance professionals learn to further operate and manage their aviation organization and to apply fundamental concepts to the global airline industry, with a particular emphasis on the Asia-Pacific Region.

 All Core courses are required for the Graduate Certificate

 Students should understand the nature of airport components, the relationship between airport’s stakeholders, how to calculate the capacity of the different components of the airport system, the complex methodology for managing aircraft movements and passengers, airport facility management, and real cases and exercises of airport planning, design and operations will be applied within the context of Asia and international regulatory bodies.

 Air Carrier, Passenger, and Cargo Management